nRF24/RF24/README.md

-# Arduino driver for nRF24L01(+) 2.4GHz Wireless Transceiver
+# Arduino & Raspberry Pi driver for nRF24L01(+) 2.4GHz Wireless Transceiver

-Design Goals: This library is designed to be...
+Design Goals:

 * Maximally compliant with the intended operation of the chip
 * Easy for beginners to use
 * Consumed with a public interface that's similiar to other Arduino standard libraries
 * Built against the standard SPI library.
+* Support popular platform

 * Modifications to the RF24 library in this fork is backward compatible.
 A single enhancement which may cause issue, is code which relies on the driver to power down the